- Scenic Basel

 Day 15 Cologne to the UK

-Disembark after breakfast and return by coach and Eurotunnel to the UK.
+Disembark your ship and return to the UK.